JiachengZ01/JiachengZ01.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there, I am Jiacheng (James) Zhang.
-I am an associate member of [Sea AI Lab (SAIL)](https://sail.sea.com/), advised by [Prof. Tianyu Pang](https://p2333.github.io/), and a Ph.D. candidate at [Trustworthy Machine Learning and Reasoning (TMLR)](https://github.com/tmlr-group) group in the Faculty of Engineering and Information Technology, the University of Melbourne, advised by [Prof. Feng Liu](https://fengliu90.github.io/) and [Prof. Ben Rubinstein](https://www.bipr.net/).
-I received my Honours degree with a University Medal (**Top 1** in major) from the University of Sydney, where I was fortunate to learn from [Prof. Tongliang Liu](https://tongliang-liu.github.io/).
+I am an associate member of [Sea AI Lab (SAIL)](https://sail.sea.com/), mentored by [Dr. Tianyu Pang](https://p2333.github.io/), and a Ph.D. candidate at [Trustworthy Machine Learning and Reasoning (TMLR)](https://github.com/tmlr-group) group in the Faculty of Engineering and Information Technology, the University of Melbourne, advised by [Dr. Feng Liu](https://fengliu90.github.io/) and [Prof. Ben Rubinstein](https://www.bipr.net/).
+I received my Honours degree with a University Medal (**Top 1** in major) from the University of Sydney, where I was fortunate to learn from [A/Prof. Tongliang Liu](https://tongliang-liu.github.io/).
 Prior to that, I earned my Bachelor's degree from the University of Melbourne.

 I am passionate about advancing the field of **trustworthy machine learning**, with a long-term vision of enabling **safe, reliable, and ethically aligned AI systems** that can be responsibly deployed in real-world environments.
 My current research interests lie in improving the **robustness** and **safety** of AI systems at multiple levels, including but not limited to: (1) safety alignment for multimodal large language models; (2) robust fine-tuning for pre-trained vision-language models; (3) robust training for vision models.